cggonzal/LunarLander/README.md

 # LunarLander
 Unfinished lunar lander simulator game.
-The code from this point onward is pretty simple
+The code from this point onward is pretty simple, just setting a place to land and maybe making the booster shoot off fire when space bar is triggered.
+Also, a splash screen would make it pretty.